FAQS

 Do you utilize machine learning or artificial intelligence?
 What’s the difference?

 We work with a form of artificial intelligence known as machine learning.
-More specifically with supervised learning binary classification systems.
+More specifically, we use supervised learning binary classification systems.
 These are adaptive systems that continue to "learn" as additional use cases become available.
 This ongoing learning, without changes in the program code, qualifies this as a form of artificial intelligence.
 We are not involved in the search for "strong AI" or any form of generalized computer intelligence.
 (Sorry, science fiction fans.)

 I heard that machine learning systems are "black boxes".
 How do you comply with lending regulations?

-In the early days of neural networks, machine learning systems were "black boxes", systems that could not explain the decisions that they reached.
+In the early days of neural networks, machine learning systems were "black boxes" that could not explain the decisions they reached.
 We've come a long way since the 1980s.
 We can tell you exactly why we reached a lending decision and can do so with mathematical accuracy.
-Our system was designed to be fully compliant with all FCRA regulations from the ground up.
+Our system was designed to be fully compliant with all FCRA and GDPR regulations from the ground up.
 Additionally, we specifically exclude from analysis any data that might proxy for a protected class.
-In our model, we don't know or care about the gender, age, race, religion, zip code, sexual preference, or ethnicity of applicants.
-We strongly believe that these attributes are fundamentally NOT predictive of credit worthiness.
+In our model, we don't know or care about the age, race, religion, zip code, sexual preference, or ethnicity of applicants.
+We strongly believe that these attributes are fundamentally NOT predictive of creditworthiness.

 Do you use social media data?